realmaster42/EverybodyEditsProtocol/README.md

 Sent to change aura shape and/or color.

 `[0] Integer` Aura Shape
-> The aura shape identifier.
+> The aura shape id.

 `[1] Integer` Aura Color
-> The aura color identifier.
+> The aura color id.

 ### <a id="sm-autosay">"autosay"</a>
 Sent to use auto-say message.

 `[0] Integer` Auto-Text
-> The auto-text message identifier.
+> The auto-text message id.
 > *See [Auto Text](#model-auto-text).*